linlu607/kandidatprojekt/readme.txt

 bitly_api (bitlys api, use pip to install)
 For the naive bayes classifier you need several packages: numpy (use pip to install, get version 1.11 or later.
-Speciall case for Windows, see below) pandas (use pip to install)
+Speciall case for Windows, see below) pandas (use pip to install.
+Requires numpy)
-Scipy (Use pip to install if not on Windows, get version 0.19.0) scikit-learn (Use pip to install if not on Windows, get version 0.18.1)
+Scipy (Use pip to install if not on Windows, get version 0.19.0.
+Requires numpy) scikit-learn (Use pip to install if not on Windows, get version 0.18.1.
+Requires numpy and Scipy)
 ****************************************
 These two are a little bit tricky to install on Windows due to you need a special Windows version, you can find the packeges on this page: http://www.lfd.uci.edu/~gohlke/pythonlibs/
 You may also need to install numpy-1.11+mkl from the same page.